-The College has committed to the 'Mindful Employer' and 'AoC Mental Health Charter' initiative to assist the mental health wellbeing of staff.
+The College has committed to the 'Mindful Employer' and 'AOC Mental Health Charter' initiative to assist the mental health wellbeing of staff and also offer a new staff wellbeing area within the college.

 The College has also implemented an updated Equality & Diversity training programme which all staff have attended.
 Refresher training and training for new starters is carried out on an ongoing basis.